Shopping in Philadelphia

-Between classes, hanging out with friends, and any extracurriculars, shopping should be the least of your worries.
+Between classes, hanging out with friends, and any extracurriculars, shopping in Philadelphia should be the least of your worries.
 Luckily, University City has everything you need and then some.
 Whether you're looking for clothing, groceries, or you need SEPTA tokens, it's all very close by.

 Although the GAP and American Apparel are right around the corner from Drexel's campus, the city has so much more to see.
 On Chestnut Street, The Shops at Liberty Place is one of the finest urban retail centers in the country.
 When you're looking for more sophisticated upscale merchandise and a gourmet treat, the shops at The Bellevue is a great destination spot.
 If you need variety, Old City features a number of small shops with clothing, accessories, home goods, and more.
 For an eclectic collection of clothing and impressive art selection, a stop at Art Star is the way to go.